Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-dSnqRq1hLZY,145.46666666666667,159.96666666666667.md

 # [September 9th, 2020 Video](../2020-09-09.md)
 ## Q&A: Why is shipping so expensive (outside of the US)?
 https://youtube.com/embed/dSnqRq1hLZY?autoplay=1&start=145&end=160
-This question was possibly duplicated with a more recent answer: [August 10th, 2021 Livestream Q&A: EU Merch Shop?](./yt-fkCoDFaTwPs.md) [https://www.youtube.com/watch?v=fkCoDFaTwPs](https://www.youtube.com/watch?v=fkCoDFaTwPs)
+This question was possibly duplicated with a more recent answer: [August 31st, 2021 Livestream Q&A: Any news for EU Merch Store?](./yt--GiaoGm2cfQ.md) [https://www.youtube.com/watch?v=-GiaoGm2cfQ](https://www.youtube.com/watch?v=-GiaoGm2cfQ)

 ### Topics